 - Form I-751 (Petition to Remove Conditions on Residence), which is required if permanent residence status was conditional due to a less-than-two-year-old marriage.

 - Form N-400 (Application for Naturalization) to apply for citizenship.

 Need Faster Service?

 Some forms—including I-129 and I-140—can receive premium processing.
 For a $1,410 premium processing fee, USCIS guarantees a decision on a petition or application within 15 calendar days.
 However, premium processing is unavailable for most of the forms with the longest wait times.
-For those forms, petitioners can submit expedite requests.
-Premium processing was recently halted for H-1Bs.
+Since April, USCIS has suspended premium processing for most H-1B petitions.
+And USCIS extended the suspension of premium processing for most H-1B petition until Feb.
+19, 2019.
+For forms that are ineligible for premium processing, petitioners can submit expedite requests.

 - A severe financial loss to yourself or your company.

 - A family tragedy or other humanitarian issues.

 - You’re a nonprofit working for the cultural and social interests of the U.S.

 - This is a national interest or defense matter, and you have U.S. government support

 - There is a compelling interest for USCIS.